t1nch0/gh-actions-course/README.md

-new course and repo this has been edited
+new course and repo this has been edited again